kfkogasa/PancakeClicker/README.txt

 2) Installed a temp clicking object that increments per each click made by the client-side user and shows how many clicks were made.

 Sean:
 1) Worked on the clickability of the actual pancake object.
+Still need to restrict it to just the actual pancake rather than the canvas

 Projections: